liamross/psiagram/docs/in-depth/custom-nodes.md

     // Manipulate the width in the DOM. setSVGAttribute(this._shape, 'width', width);

-    // Update the position of the text to align with the new width. this.updateTextPosition(width, this.props.height);
+    // Update the position of the text to align with the new width. (this is a
+    // method unique to TextNode).
+    this.updateTextPosition();
   } else {
     throw new PaperError(
       'E_NO_ELEM',